-- Setting Session ID and Reboot Flag according to this specification. - Keeping a Session ID counter only used for sending Multicast SD messages. - Understanding Session ID and Reboot Flag according to this specification.
+- Setting Session ID and Reboot Flag according to this specification. - Keeping a Session ID counter only used for sending Multicast SD messages. - Keeping Session ID counters for every Unicast relation for sending Unicast SD messages.

-- Keeping a Multicast Session ID counter per ECU that exchanges Multicast SD messages with this ECU. - Detecting reboot based on this specification and reaction accordingly. - Correctly interpreting the IPv4 and IPv6 SD Endpoint Options in regard to Reboot Detection.
+- Understanding Session ID and Reboot Flag according to this specification. - Keeping a Multicast Session ID counter per ECU that exchanges Multicast SD messages with this ECU. - Keeping a Unicast Session ID counter per ECU that exchanges Unicast SD messages with this ECU. - Detecting reboot based on this specification and reaction accordingly. - Correctly interpreting the IPv4 and IPv6 SD Endpoint Options in regard to Reboot Detection.